Improved Time-Space Tradeoffs for 3SUM-Indexing: Technical Overview

 Observe that with high probability, all images whose preimage size is at least $\widetilde{\Omega}(N/S)$ are included in the image set.
 Thus, with high probability, the collision probability of $f$ is effectively reduced to at most $\widetilde{O}(1/S)$.
 This leads to a worst-case time-space tradeoff of $T S^2 = \widetilde{O}(N^3/S)$ (i.e., $T S^3 = \widetilde{O}(N^3)$) for inverting any function.

 \paragraph{The improvement by~\cite{GGPS23}.} It was observed in~\cite{GGPS23} that the Fiat-Naor worst-case time-space tradeoff can be improved.
-Specifically,~\cite{GGPS23} proposed an alternative to the preprocessing algorithm that includes in the advice string the set of uniformly chosen points and their images.
-In this alternative, using shared randomness, the preprocessing and online algorithms compute such a set of size (roughly) $T$.
+Specifically,~\cite{GGPS23} proposed an alternative to the preprocessing algorithm that originally included the set of uniformly chosen points and their images in the advice string.
+In this alternative, using shared randomness, the preprocessing and online algorithms compute such a set of size (roughly) $T$ from a shared random seed.
 In the worst-case, this effectively reduces the collision probability of $f$ to about $1/T$ and results in a time-space tradeoff of